This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Given the present circumstances of the COVID-19 infection, Lohri celebrations will likely take a new look.

 In the coming months, the government’s guidelines about the festival will be clarified by the authorities.
-Mass gatherings and events will most probably be prohibited or limited to a very small attendance.
+Due to the emergence of new COVID-19 variants, mass gatherings and events will most probably be prohibited or limited to a very small attendance.
 In case the situation worsens, private functions and ceremonies may also be capped.
 Queuing up at the Golden Temple may be a strict no-no.

 On an individual level as well, each one of us has to be careful.
 It’s advisable to celebrate with only a few close ones to reduce the risk of contracting this contagious virus.
 Everyone should use gloves and masks to the extent possible.
 Needless to say, follow the rules of social distancing.
 Afterwards, make sure you wash and sanitise your hands and face well.